 - An emphasis on long-term compensation that utilizes a balanced portfolio of compensation elements and delivers rewards based on sustained performance over time; - The Committee's sole power to set performance objectives for our incentive plans.
-These objectives have included CFR and adjusted EPS financial goals and qualitative goals under the short-term plan, such as leadership development, growth, operational excellence, and building organizational capacity.
-We believe all of these items contribute to increased shareholder value; - Our long-term performance plan (ESIP) focuses on cumulative EPS and CFR for overlapping multi-year award periods that began prior to 2016 and relative TSR for periods that began in or after 2016.
+In our short-term plan, this includes CFR and adjusted EPS objectives and qualitative goals such as leadership development, growth, operational excellence, and building organizational capacity.
+We believe these items contribute to increased shareholder value; - Our long-term performance plan (ESIP) focuses on relative TSR.
 This creates a focus on driving sustained performance over multiple award periods that mitigates the potential for executives to take excessive risks to drive one-time, short-term performance spikes in any one period; - The use of equity awards to foster retention and align our executives' interests with those of our shareholders; - Capping the potential payouts under the short- and long-term incentive plans to eliminate the potential for windfalls; - A clawback policy that allows us to recover compensation in the case of a material restatement of financial results and/or employee misconduct; - Share ownership guidelines; and - A broad array of benefit programs that offer employees and executives an opportunity to build meaningful retirement assets throughout their careers.